On the Average (Edge-)Connectivity of Minimally $k$-(Edge-)Connected Graphs: Abstract

 \section{Abstract}

 Let $G$ be a graph of order $n$ and let $u,v$ be vertices of $G$.
 Let $\kappa_G(u,v)$ denote the maximum number of internally disjoint $u$--$v$ paths in $G$.
 Then the \emph{average connectivity} $\overline{\kappa}(G)$ of $G$, is defined as $ \overline{\kappa}(G)=\sum_{\{u,v\}\subseteq V(G)} \kappa_G(u,v)/\tbinom{n}{2}. $ If $k \ge 1$ is an integer, then $G$ is {\em minimally $k$-connected} if $\kappa(G)=k$ and $\kappa(G-e) < k$ for every edge $e$ of $G$.
 We say that $G$ is an \emph{optimal} minimally $k$-connected graph if $G$ has maximum average connectivity among all minimally $k$-connected graphs of order $n$.
-Casablanca, Mol and Oellermann \cite{CasablancaMolOellermann2018} showed that every optimal minimally $2$-connected graph $G$ is bipartite, with the set of vertices of degree $2$ and the set of vertices of degree exceeding $2$ forming the partite sets.
-They also proved that $\overline{\kappa}(G) < \frac{9}{4}$ for all minimally $2$-connected graphs $G$ and that this bound is asymptotically sharp.
-We conjecture that for every integer $k \ge3$, if $G$ is an optimal minimally $k$-connected graph of order $n\geq 2k+1$, then $G$ is bipartite, with the set of vertices of degree $k$ and the set of vertices of degree exceeding $k$ as its partite sets.
+Based on a recent structure result for minimally 2-connected graphs we conjecture that, for every integer $k \ge3$, if $G$ is an optimal minimally $k$-connected graph of order $n\geq 2k+1$, then $G$ is bipartite, with the set of vertices of degree $k$ and the set of vertices of degree exceeding $k$ as its partite sets.
 We show that if this conjecture is true, then $\overline{\kappa}(G)< \frac{9}{8}k$ for every minimally $k$-connected graph $G$.
 For every $k \ge 3$, we describe an infinite family of minimally $k$-connected graphs whose average connectivity is asymptotically $\frac{9}{8}k$.
 Analogous results are established for the average edge-connectivity of minimally $k$-edge-connected graphs.

 {\bf AMS Subject Classification:} 05C40, 05C75, 05C35\\ {\bf Key Words:} minimally $k$-(edge-)connected, maximum average (edge-)connectivity